-A spark arrestor and rain cap on a chimney top is designed to prevent wood embers from floating up the chimney and landing nearby on combustible materials namely a neighbors wood roof, dry grass, dry tree branches or other things that will easily catch fire.
+A spark arrestor and rain cap on a chimney top are designed to prevent wood embers from floating up the chimney and landing nearby on combustible materials namely a neighbors wood roof, dry grass, dry tree branches or other things that will easily catch fire.
 These hot embers from the fireplace can start a fire very easily.
-The rain cap portion is designed to reduce rainwater from entering into the chimney area.
-A chimney cap will keep rainwater from coming down your home’s chimney.
+The rain cap portion is designed to reduce rainwater from entering into the chimney from the top.
+A chimney cap will keep rainwater from coming down your home's chimney.
 Rainwater can damage chimneys with stainless steel liners, chimney dampers, and chimney mortar joints.
 Beyond the damage from the water itself, moisture from rainwater can produce mold and mildew.

 If the wind is blowing in a certain direction, it can introduce a downdraft.
 If you don’t have a chimney cap and you’re using a wood-burning fireplace at the time, a wind-induced downdraft has the potential of blowing smoke back into your home.
 The flat-shaped top of a chimney cap is designed to help prevent wind-induced downdrafts.

 Another advantage of having a rain cap and spark arrestor on top of the chimney is that it helps keep leaves, squirrels and other rodents or animals, including birds out of the chimney itself.
 Occasionally, birds will build a nest, or debris or animals will block the chimney, thus preventing it from drafting properly.
 Should it not draft properly, smoke may fill the room, or gather on the face of the fireplace or ceiling.

 Local home improvement stores, hardware stores, and fireplace stores usually carry a variety of these rain caps and spark arrestor.
 Generally, rain caps and spark arrestor's are easily placed on top of a chimney.